-By Dianne Benham, GetFTR Product
+By Dianne Benham, GetFTR Product Lead

 The publishing space and market, how we access and expect to access content, is one of constant evolution.
 Two years ago when we developed the GetFTR proposition, it was to meet several core needs: